isc-projects/isc-dnssec-guide/doc/validation.rst

 ``dig`` is a flexible tool for interrogating DNS name servers.
-It performs DNS lookups and displays the answers that are returned from the name server(s) that were queried.
+It performs DNS lookups and displays the answers that are returned from the name servers that were queried.
 Most seasoned DNS administrators use ``dig`` to troubleshoot DNS problems because of its flexibility, ease of use, and clarity of output.

-The example below shows using ``dig`` to query the name server 10.53.0.1 for the A record for ``ftp.isc.org`` when DNSSEC validation is enabled (i.e. the default).
+The example below shows how to use ``dig`` to query the name server 10.53.0.1 for the A record for ``ftp.isc.org`` when DNSSEC validation is enabled (i.e. the default).
 The address 10.53.0.1 is only used as an example;
 replace it with the actual address or host name of your